-Nature of Estimates Required: Estimating the likelihood of adverse legal judgments and any resulting adverse judgment for various claims and litigation is remote, reasonably possible, or probable.
+Assumptions and Approaches Used.
+With assistance from our legal counsel, we determine if the likelihood of an adverse judgment for various claims and litigation is remote, reasonably possible, or probable.
 To the extent we believe an adverse judgment is probable and the amount of the judgment is estimable, we recognize a liability.
 For information regarding the potential various claims against us, see Note 17 to the consolidated financial statements contained in Item 8 of this Form 10-K, which is incorporated herein by reference.